tycwando/CXT2/README.md

 ## General
 - Updated client sided state machine to be more responsive to the client.
 - Entirely recoded the movement in contrast to the prior update.
+- Optimized the character selection screen.
+- Optimized all of the prior code in regards to usage of remotes.
+(Thanks to the handy packets module !!!)
+- Severely cut on data sent

  ## Bug Fixes
 - Aerial movement no longer is as clunky as it was before.